cpske/ISP/automation/travis-demo-project.md

 * Create a Travis config file for your project and push it to Github
 * Watch Travis test your code every time you change it and push to Github

-Travis is a *Continuous Integration* service that *automatically* builds and tests your project whenever changes are committed to the source repository.

 ### Setup a Local Repository and Github Repo Containing Sample Code

-1. Download `demo-pyci.zip` via [this link](demo-pyci.zip) or link on Google Classroom coursework page.
+1. Download  the `demo-pyci.zip` using a link on the Google Classroom coursework page.

 2. Create your own Python project using the ZIP file.

    - Change to a directory where you store projects (**not** inside another git repo) and unpack the zip file.
    - Unzip will create a `demo-pyci` directory containing these files:
     ```
     demo-pyci/
         README.md
-        requirements.txt    (contains only a comment line)
-        stats.py
-        stats_test.py
+        requirements.txt
+        statistics.py
+        test_statistics.py
     ```
     **INCORRECT:** Your repo should **not** have an extra layer of directories.
-    This is wrong:
+    This is **wrong**:
     ```
     demo-pyci/
         demo-pyci/